alpaficia/TMRL_MOSEAC/README.md

 - cuDNN version: 8.7.0
 - Pytorch version: 2.1.0+cu118

-Our code should work with higher version.
-That conditions just for a reference.
+Our code should work with a higher version.
+Those conditions are just for reference.

 ### Install the requirements